-Research areas include intersatellite links, internet networking in space, delay-tolerant networking, the Interplanetary Internet, networking for the Square Kilometre Array, and router-modem integration.
-These short summary papers, each only two pages, will give a quick overview of recent work:
+Research areas include satellite constellations, intersatellite links, internet networking in space, the Interplanetary Internet, delay-tolerant networking, networking for the Square Kilometre Array, and router-modem integration.
+These short summary papers, each only two pages, will give a quick overview of our work:

 Some of our work in progress as internet-drafts can also be read, as can patent applications.